-An initial administrative review is conducted on each application to assure that it is timely, responsive, and complete.
+An initial administrative review is conducted on each pre- and final application to assure that it is timely, responsive, and complete.
 NOAA, in its sole discretion, may continue the review process for applications with non-substantive issues that may be easily rectified or cured.
-Applications that meet the minimum requirements will be reviewed by at least three independent peer reviewers with coral reef and/or fisheries management experience during a merit-based review and ranking process.
+Pre-applications that meet the minimum requirements will be reviewed by at least three independent peer reviewers with coral reef and/or fisheries management experience during a merit-based review and ranking process.
 Appropriate mechanisms will be implemented to avoid potential conflicts of interest during the proposal review process.
-Each reviewer will be asked to individually evaluate and rank proposals using the weighted evaluation criteria above.
-Reviewers will be instructed to score each application individually on a scale of one to five, where scores represent respectively: Excellent (5), Very Good (4), Good (3), Fair (2), Poor (1).
+Each reviewer will be asked to individually evaluate and rank programmatic tasks and individual project tasks within proposals using the weighted evaluation criteria above.
+Reviewers will be instructed to score each task within each application individually and then score each application as a whole on a scale of one to five, where scores represent respectively: Excellent (5), Very Good (4), Good (3), Fair (2), Poor (1).
 Proposal evaluations will be based exclusively on information included in the application.
-Merit reviewer ratings will be used to produce a rank order of the proposals.
+Additionally, individual project tasks will be weighted based on the assigned priority tier.
+Tier 1, 2, and 3 scores will be weighted at 100%, 95%, and 90%, respectively.
+Merit reviewer ratings will be used to produce a rank order of the projects and overall ranking of proposals.
+Additional subject matter experts may be used as technical reviewers provide comments and recommendations for specific projects, such as coral restoration or monitoring.
+These reviews will not be scored or affect the initial rankings.

-Once the peer review process has been completed, a committee of CRCP representatives will meet to discuss the pre-applications, pursuant to the criteria described above and in Section X of the Coral Reef Conservation Grant Program Implementation Guidelines (http://www.coris.noaa.gov/data/pdfs/CRCPGuidelines_FRN_Aug2010.pdf).
-The committee will consider the proposal rankings and the comments of the peer reviewers, as well as all available information about the applicant's past performance, quality of work, and success under previous awards.
-Based on this review and the peer review evaluations, the committee will assign a preliminary funding recommendation for each application.
-Please note that not all activities submitted under a single proposal may be deemed appropriate for funding, and the Selecting Official may recommend alternate activities as appropriate or only partial funding, based on the selection factors and the merit and/or panel review written evaluations.
-For a proposal to be selected for funding, the applicant may be asked to modify objectives and activities, work plans, and budgets, and to provide supplemental information required by the agency prior to the award.
-Applicants should also note that modifications to projects may be necessary as a result of NOAA's efforts to comply with NEPA and other legislation.
+Once the peer review process has been completed, a committee of CRCP representatives will meet to discuss the pre-applications.
+The committee will consider the individual project rankings, overall proposal rankings, and the comments of the peer and technical reviewers, as well as all available information about the applicant's past performance, quality of work, and success under previous awards.
+Based on this review and the peer and technical review evaluations, the committee will assign a preliminary funding recommendation for each application.
+Please note that not all activities submitted under a single proposal may be deemed appropriate for funding, and the committee may recommend alternate activities as appropriate or only partial funding, based on the selection factors and the merit and/or panel review written evaluations as well as the selection factors identified in Section V.C.
+For a proposal to be recommended to the Selecting Official and selected for funding, the applicant may be asked to modify objectives and activities, work plans, and budgets, and to provide supplemental information required by the agency prior to the award.
+Applicants should also note that modifications to projects may be necessary as a result of NOAA's efforts to comply with NEPA and other legislation, including the requirements of the Coral Reef Conservation Act.
 Written comments will be provided to each selected applicant and will include the funding recommendation and a summary of reviewer comments on the application as a whole and on the individual projects or tasks proposed in the pre-application.
 Comment letters will be provided to applicants at least four weeks in advance of the final application due date and will include input from peer reviewers and the review committee.
-Upon receipt of the comment letter, an applicant may request a meeting to discuss the comments with CRCP staff and clarify what changes to the application are necessary prior to submission of a final application in Grants.gov.
+Upon receipt of the comment letter, an applicant may request a meeting to discuss the comments with

+CRCP staff and clarify what changes to the application are necessary prior to submission of a final application in Grants.gov.
 Applicants should address issues and comments raised during the review process by revising the project and/or budget narratives submitted as part of their final application.